Persits Software, Inc. Web Site

 12.2.2 Adobe XML Forms Architecture (XFA)

 In a nutshell, XFA is Adobe's new way to describe form structure and content using XML.
-XFA is only briefly mentioned in the official PDF 1.6 specifications, but the full description of this new standard is available from the Adobe.com web site as a 744-page document.
-You can download it here.
+XFA is only briefly mentioned in the official PDF 1.6 specifications, but the full description of this new standard is available from the Adobe.com web site.

 The following code snippet demonstrates the usage of the new method: